 Purpose

 The HR Administrator views time account data of a particular employee.
-He or she verifies that the correct amount for vacation has been generated for the employee, based on the accrual rules configured in the instance.
+He or she verifies that the correct amount for different time account types has been generated for the employee, based on the accrual rules configured in the instance.

 Recommendation

-For more details on the accrual rules delivered within this best practices solution, refer to configuration guide of building block FK4(US), where chapter Preparation / Prerequisites the reference to the appropriate Time Off workbook is given.
+For more details on the accrual rules delivered within the SAP Best Practices, refer to the appropriate Time Off workbook for US.

 Procedure

+Note

+In the table below, we refer to the use case of an emplyoee hired in a state other than California or Colorado.
+In the note below the table, we give a short description of the behavior in case the location of the employee is in California or Colorado.